zxzixuanwang/telegraf/plugins/inputs/amqp_consumer/README.md

   ## Maximum number of messages server should give to the worker.
   # prefetch_count = 50

-  ## Max undelivered messages
-  ## This plugin uses tracking metrics, which ensure messages are read to
-  ## outputs before acknowledging them to the original broker to ensure data
-  ## is not lost.
-This option sets the maximum messages to read from the
-  ## broker that have not been written by an output.
+  ## Maximum messages to read from the broker that have not been written by an
+  ## output.
+For best throughput set based on the number of metrics within
+  ## each message and the size of the output's metric_batch_size.
   ##
-  ## This value needs to be picked with awareness of the agent's
-  ## metric_batch_size value as well.
-Setting max undelivered messages too high
-  ## can result in a constant stream of data batches to the output.
-While
-  ## setting it too low may never flush the broker's messages.
+  ## For example, if each message from the queue contains 10 metrics and the
+  ## output metric_batch_size is 1000, setting this to 100 will ensure that a
+  ## full batch is collected and the write is triggered immediately without
+  ## waiting until the next flush_interval.
   # max_undelivered_messages = 1000

   ## Auth method.
 PLAIN and EXTERNAL are supported